Bhawna-ux/OLIST-Sales-Analysis/README.md

 * Product Analysis : Examined popular and unpopular product categories , priced strategies and customer reviews so that we can offer customers their desirable products. <br>
 * Refund Rate : Finding the return rate of sales.

  ### Trends
+ **How is the overall growth?**
    * There is consistent growth in number of visitors, orders and sales amount with growth rate 21%, 20%, 20% respectively. <br>
    * During festival season, customers go for offline shopping for urgent needs to avoid potential delivery delays.
 Especially in June as country celebrates it's biggest festival. <br>

    ![image](https://github.com/user-attachments/assets/a130d442-e9ae-4c3d-8a4b-029ca884c342)

  ### Delivery Pattern
+ **What is the reson behind late deliveries what causes late deliveries?**
-   * Order reach carriers more promptly than they are delivered to customers.
-This can be due to long distance, overwhelming volume,weather conditions or incorrect address.<br>
+   * The data reveals that orders reach carriers more promptly than they are delivered to customers.
+This discrepancy attributed to the distance between carrier's and customer's location, overwhelming volume , incorrect address or weather conditions.<br>
-   * There is high demand during November 2017 and 2018 March which causes late delivery spikes.<br>
+   * Analysis of order and visitor trends reveals a high demand during November 2017 and March 2018, leading to delivery delays and contributing to carrier disruptions.<br>
    * So the **overwhelming volume can be the main reason of carrier delays.** <br>
    * **There is a positive correlation between delay and order quantity.(Delay days tend to increase when order quantities increase.)**
      <br>
      ![image](https://github.com/user-attachments/assets/710dc833-9987-4468-99de-e26c344f5dcd)

  ### Customer Behavior
+ **Are customer happy or not?
+If they are disstaisfied what is the potential reason behind it?**
    * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Postive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
-Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.
+Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.<br>
+   It is important to know that <br>
+   This analysis does not include feedback related to the website experience, as customer satisfaction surveys are typically administered after product delivery or when delivery is overdue.
  ### Product Analysis
+ **Which product is the least popular and most susceptible to customer dissatisfaction?**
    * Bed Bath Table has highest number of orders (9.4K) but Health Beauty generates highest sale amount (1.3M) with highest positive feedback (0.80).<br>
    * Security and Services is least popular among all products with number of orders 2.<br>